cridrive66/manual/source/Installation.rst

       Status of the repository.

+7. Go to *All* and digit "APRIORA" in the search bar.
+8. Click on *Install Plugin*

 In case you still have problems with the installation, check the video-tutorial below.

 .. raw:: html